ChristofSeiler/CovRegFC_HCP/README.md

 ## Full Model

-To run full model (this will take about 1 hour):
+To run full model (this will take about 1 to 2 hour):

 ```
 R -e "rmarkdown::render('Full.Rmd',params = list(num_regions = '15'))"